Songonge/SQL-Projects/Spotify_Streams.md

 The second question to address here is:

 #### 2. What percentage of tracks played in shuffle mode are interrupted (reason_end)?
 Here, we are interested in seeing the number of tracks interrupted when shuffle mode was enabled.
-For that to be done, we first inspect the _reason_end_ column, which contains information about the track ended.
+For that to be done, we first inspect the _reason_end_ column, which contains information about when the track ended.
 First, we write a query to return all distinct entries from the _reason_end_ column as follows.
 ```sql
 SELECT
 	DISTINCT reason_end